TheTinyTechCompany/TheTinyTechCompany.github.io/about.md

 ## WE ARE:
-A new startup located in sunny Brisbane Australia, founded by [Matthew Erbs](https://twitter.com/MatthewErbs) and[Ramona Raggl](https://twitter.com/ramonaraggl).
+A new startup located in sunny Brisbane Australia, founded by [Matthew Erbs](https://twitter.com/MatthewErbs) and [Ramona Raggl](https://twitter.com/ramonaraggl).

 ## WHAT WE DO: